variadico/noti/docs/noti.md

     Trigger a HipChat notification.
 This requires hipchat.accessToken and hipchat.room to be set.

+--keybase
+    Trigger a Keybase notification.
+This requires keybase.conversation to be set.

 -p, --pushbullet
     Trigger a Pushbullet notification.
 This requires pushbullet.accessToken to be set.